 Shangri-La Gas Tower

-Glastonbury are well known for their commitment to sustainability, championing the most sustainable ways of living in the green fields and beyond since the very beginnings of the festival…
+Glastonbury are well known for being one of the world’s leading eco-friendly festivals and for their big commitment to sustainability, championing the most sustainable ways of living in the green fields and beyond since the very beginnings of the festival…

-Shangri-La are one of the areas that does this in the most thought-provoking way; “holding a mirror up to the masses, challenging people in politics and play” with their tagline of re-use, recycle, resist.
+Shangri-La are one of the areas at the festival that does this in the most thought-provoking way; “holding a mirror up to the masses, challenging people in politics and play” with their tagline of re-use, recycle, resist.

 Recycling was a big topic, present throughout the whole area, and the theme this year was ‘Junkstapostion’.
 All the set was made out of recycled materials, the pillars of the entrance were made from air beds, broken tent poles and sleeping bags – serving as a stark reminder of the campsite waste problem.